geocam/geocamMobileForAndroid/docs/protocol.rst

     The orientation, in degrees, of the phone when the photo was taken.

-    **Notes:** The roll, pitch and yaw of the phone are modified such that it assumes the camera is taking pictures in portrait mode.
+    **Notes:** The roll, pitch and yaw of the phone are modified such that it assumes the camera is taking pictures in landscape mode.

 ``yawRef``
     Whether the yaw (heading) of the roll pitch and yaw is true or magnetic.